pyhys/minimalmodbus/trunk/README.txt

     RTS is set to True.
 The delay time is around 1 ms, as measured with an oscilloscope.
     This corresponds to approx 100 bit times when running at 115200 bps, but this value also includes delays caused by the Python intepreter.

+**Have the transmitter constantly enabled**
+    Some users have been reporting on success for this strategy.
+The problem is that the master and slaves have their transmitters enabled simultaneously.
+I guess for certain situations (and being lucky with the transceiver chip) it might work.
+Note that you will receive your own transmitted message (local echo).
+To handle local echo, see http://minimalmodbus.sourceforge.net/usage.html

 MODBUS ASCII format